omega8cc/boa/README.txt

 ### README

+BOA is an acronym of high performance Barracuda, Octopus and Aegir LEMP stack.

-All-in-one bash scripts (see docs/INSTALL.txt for details) to install and/or upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis, now available with simple command line tools: http://bit.ly/JHpFSh
+Includes all-in-one bash scripts (see docs/INSTALL.txt for details) to install and upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis, now available with simple command line tools: http://bit.ly/JHpFSh

-###--------------------------------------------------------------###
+###-----------------------------------------------------------------------###
 ###
 ### For BOA installation instructions see docs/INSTALL.txt
 ### See also related information in docs/NOTES.txt
 ### For BOA upgrade instructions see docs/UPGRADE.txt
-### For how-to on using MultiCore Solr Jetty see docs/SOLR.txt
-### For custom Nginx rewrites how-to see docs/HINTS.txt
-### For SSL and extra IPs how-to see docs/SSL.txt
-### For sites migration between instances see docs/REMOTE.txt
 ###
+### Barracuda configuration template ..: docs/cnf/barracuda.cnf
+### Octopus configuration template ....: docs/cnf/octopus.cnf
+### System control files index ........: docs/ctrl/system.ctrl
+###
 ### Please read all comments for configuration options in both
 ### BARRACUDA.sh.txt and OCTOPUS.sh.txt, since there is information
 ### not included in the README or INSTALL and can be modified or
 ### updated with every new Edition.
 ###
-###--------------------------------------------------------------###
+### Platform and site level INI templates:
+###
+###   aegir/conf/default.boa_platform_control.ini
+###   aegir/conf/default.boa_site_control.ini
+###
+### Octopus platforms configuration symbols: docs/PLATFORMS.txt
+###
+### Modules - supported, enabled or disabled: docs/MODULES.txt
+###
+### For how-to on using MultiCore Solr Jetty see docs/SOLR.txt
+### For custom Nginx rewrites how-to see docs/HINTS.txt
+### For SSL and extra IPs how-to see docs/SSL.txt
+### For sites migration between instances see docs/REMOTE.txt
+### For advanced password encryption tips see: docs/BLOWFISH.txt
+### For security related settings see: docs/SECURITY.txt
+### For frequently asked questions and answers see docs/FAQ.txt
+###
+###-----------------------------------------------------------------------###

-You can install one Aegir Master Instance on your server using Barracuda and any number of Aegir Satellite Instances using Octopus installer.
+You can install one Aegir Master Instance and any number of Aegir Satellite Instances.
+The Master Instance holds the central Nginx configuration for all Satellite Instances and thus shouldn't be used to host your sites.
+Please always use one or more Satellite Instances to host your sites.

 Note: the 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Aegir features.
-It is related to the multi-Aegir-instances environment, with virtual chroot/jail for every Aegir instance.
+It is related to the multi-Aegir-instances environment, with virtual chroot/jail for every Aegir Satellite instance.

-Barracuda is the main script for the Aegir Master Instance system install and upgrades, including OS env and main Aegir instance, but no platforms will be added there to keep it compatible with all existing and future installs, when you don't need any ready to use platforms and instead you are using the system for managing your own imported platforms/sites.
+Barracuda is the main script for the Aegir Master Instance system install and upgrades, including OS environment and main Aegir instance, but no platforms (besides hostmaster) are installed there.

 Octopus is an Aegir + Platforms installer (you can interactively choose the platforms you wish to install on the instance) and updater only.
-It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 1700 MB total, is shared.
+It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 1 GB total, is shared.

 Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage,